erabhi95/Dominos-Pizza-Sales-Analysis-Using-Power-BI/README.md

 - [Insights and Recommendations](#insights-and-recommendations)

 ### Project Overview
-This is a data analysis project that aims to provide insights into the sales performance of a Dominos Pizza Store.
+This is a data analysis project that aims to provide insights into the sales performance of the Dominos Pizza Store.
 By analysing various aspects of the sales data , we seek to identify trends, gain a deeper understanding of the data and make data-driven recommendations to enhance the store's performance in terms of growth, efficiency and customer satisfaction .

 **Final Report**